Commercial Charbroiler Buying Guide

-While grilling over charcoal is the traditional method of cooking with a charbroiler, the commercial market and high demand for this type of cooking has provided and invented other methods to achieve this special style of cooking.
+While grilling over charcoal is the traditional method of cooking with a charbroiler, the commercial market and high demand for this type of cooking have provided and invented other methods to achieve this special style of cooking.
 Keep reading to find out how.

 1. Why Choose a Charbroiler?

-A charbroiler (sometimes called a broiler), is both an indoor and outdoor cooking method for achieving a signature “grilled style” taste and authentic-looking “grill-lined” look, in a commercial establishment.
+A charbroiler (sometimes called a broiler), is both an indoor and outdoor cooking method for achieving a signature “grilled style” taste and an authentic-looking “grill-lined” look, in a commercial establishment.

 Making the Distinction… Grills are typically referred to when speaking of a smaller version of the charbroiler.
 Although grills lack the endurance and output required to cater to larger audiences, such as in a commercial establishment.
 They also lack some features required by municipal codes (i.e. they won’t pass a health or safety inspection).
 Sometimes the term “grill” is loosely used in a commercial kitchen, but most often the grill being talked about is a charbroiler.

 The terms "grill,” “charbroil,” and “broil" are used interchangeably, but aren't necessarily correct.
 For example, when talking about broiling, you want to distinguish charbroiling from melting or browning in a broiler (such as the salamander) which is "overhead grilling."